3mcd/byda/README.md

 You can now navigate through your Ajax loads with the browser history.

-##Buffer
+##Animations

-Byda's core offers a built in buffer to help with things like store-specific animations.
-A buffer function (passed when initializing the library) in an object titled with name of the store will be passed back three parameters: `buffer`, `from`, and `next`, where `buffer` is a newly generated DOM element with the Ajax content preloaded, `from` is a reference to the old element, and `next` is a callback function that you _must_ run when your buffer is complete.
+Byda's core offers an initialization option to help with things like store-specific animations.
+An animation function in an object titled with name of a store will be passed back three parameters: `buffer`, `from`, and `next`, where `buffer` is a newly generated DOM element with the Ajax content preloaded, `from` is a reference to the old element, and `next` is a callback function that you _must_ run when your animation is complete.
 Here is an example animation buffer function using animate.css:

 ```javascript